TdsSoftware/query-view/README.md

 })
 ```

 In your component template:

 ```javascript
 <tds-query-view  [table]="table-component"></tds-query-view>
 ```

-Will have acess to `QueryViewService` to page, sort filter and search.
+Use `QueryViewService` to manage pagination, sorting, filtering and searching.

 ```javascript
 constructor(